wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

       </api>
       ```

-## Export Integration Logic as a CApp
+## Export integration logic as a carbon application

 To export the project, please refer to the [build and export the carbon application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.